EmersonYang3/StoriesFromAStranger/README.md

 ## About

 **Notes From A Stranger** is a place where you can read random notes and write your own.
 All notes are anonymous by default, but you have the option to sign them with a name of your choosing.
-For the time being, all notes have a 1 view expiration.
+For the time being, all notes are permanant, if there's a influx of users I will add a view expiration in the future!

 ## Inspiration